carsonwoods/cognition/README.md

 # cognition
-Facial Recognition based on Capsule Networks
+Facial Recognition based on Concurrnet Neural Networks

 Uses OPENCV for Computer Vision to grab faces from images/video.
 Runs faces against a CNN to identify the person.